Remarks on Milnor K-theory and Tate's conjecture for divisors: Preliminaries and conventions

 \begin{theorem}[Voevodsky] Let $X$ be a variety over a field $k$ and let $\ell$ be a prime invertible in $k$.
 Then the following holds: \begin{enumerate} \item $H^{i+1}(F_0X,\Z_{\ell}(i))$ is torsion-free; \item there is a canonical isomorphism

-If $X=Y_k$ for a variety $Y$ defined over a subfield $k'\subset k$, then the above isomorphism is equivariant with respect to the natural $\Gal(k/k')$-action on both sides. \end{enumerate} \end{theorem} \begin{proof} The Bloch--Kato conjecture proven by Voevodsky \cite{Voe} yields a canonical Galois-equivariant isomorphism
+If $X=Y_k$ for a variety $Y$ defined over a subfield $k'\subset k$, then the above isomorphism is equivariant with respect to the natural $\Aut(k/k')$-action on both sides, where $\Aut(k/k')$ denotes the group of field automorphisms of $k$ that fix $k'$. \end{enumerate} \end{theorem} \begin{proof} The Bloch--Kato conjecture proven by Voevodsky \cite{Voe} yields a canonical Galois-equivariant isomorphism